3013.4 How to Become a Purchasing Card Site Manager Procedure

 I. Procedure statement

-The UW–Madison purchasing card is a VISA card issued through and supported by U.S. Bank.
-The card is sponsored by the employing department and is authorized for use for UW–Madison business only.
-The Purchasing Card Program Office in the Division of Business Services administers the Purchasing Card (PCard) Program.
-To obtain a purchasing card, an employee must complete the PCard Request Form and attend mandatory training.
-All applications are subject to the approval of the applicant’s supervisor, the Divisional Business Office, a Purchasing Card Program Administrator, and in some cases, the Office of Research and Sponsored Programs (RSP).
+UW–Madison Travel and Card Team in the Division of Business Services administers a purchasing card program supported by supported by U.S. Bank.
+The card program includes a standard purchasing card and a department purchasing card.
+Both card types are sponsored by the employing department and authorized for use for UW–Madison business only.
+To obtain either type of purchasing card, an employee must submit the Purchasing Card Request form and complete mandatory training.
+All applications are subject to approval from the applicant’s HR Manager, their Cost Center Manager, their Divisional Expense Operations Lead, and a Credit Card Administrator.
 After receiving a purchasing card, the employee must activate the card.
 Details are outlined below.

 Back to top